-Clinical studies conducted in a range of patient populations (approximately 2720 exposed subjects, including patients with PDP, ADP, Alzheimer's disease agitation and aggression, schizophrenia, and MDD, as well as healthy subjects) have shown that pimavanserin is generally well tolerated and has an acceptable safety profile.
+Clinical studies conducted in a range of patient populations (approximately 2720 exposed subjects, including patients with PDP, ADP, AD-AA, schizophrenia, and MDD, as well as healthy subjects) have shown that pimavanserin is generally well tolerated and has an acceptable safety profile.
 In the Phase 2 study (ACP-103-042) no new safety signals were observed in the MDD patient population that were not already described in the approved NUPLAZID® prescribing information (ACADIA Pharmaceuticals Inc. 2019).

-On the basis of nonclinical and clinical data, it is therefore believed that pimavanserin has potential for benefit in the adjunctive treatment of MDD, with an acceptable safety profile.
+On the basis of nonclinical and clinical data, it is therefore believed that long-term pimavanserin has potential for benefit in the adjunctive treatment of MDD, with an acceptable safety profile.

-A more complete assessment of the overall benefit/risk profile of pimavanserin is provided in the current Investigator's Brochure.
+A more complete assessment of the overall benefit/risk profile of pimavanserin is provided in the current Investigator's brochure.